Electron-positron vacuum instability in strong electric fields. Relativistic semiclassical approach: Polarization of Vacuum

+Once more, notice that we will use Equations (\ref{epsmu}), (\ref{epsfirstlog}), and (\ref{epsmuQ1}) for both $\varepsilon (E)>0$ and $\varepsilon (E)<0$.
+There exist corrections to Equation (\ref{epsmuQ1}) in the region, where $|\varepsilon (E)|\sim e^2$; however, as we have discussed, there are no physical reasons to expect the presence of any singularities in this region.
+Therefore, it seems reasonable to use the same expression (\ref{epsmuQ1}) at all distances.

-\subsection{Polarization of vacuum and electron condensation}
+\subsection{Polarization of Vacuum and Electron Condensation}

-In presence of charge sources the Lagrangian density is already not only function of $\vec{E}^{\,2}$, as it was in case of purely uniform field, but it contains the term $n_{\rm ext} V$.
+In the presence of charge sources, the Lagrangian density is already not only a function of $\vec{E}^{\,2}$, as was the case in the purely uniform field, but it contains the term $n_{\rm ext} V$.
 The charge sources always exist in a realistic problem.
-Indeed, uniform electric field can be constructed only in a limited region of space, namely inside the condenser with length of plates $l\gg d$, where $d$ is the distance between the plates.
-Outside the condenser the field decreases to zero.
-The electron-positron pairs produced in the tunneling process inside the condenser go to the plates.
-Electrons are localized near positively charged plate and positrons, near negatively charged one.
+Indeed, the uniform electric field can only be constructed in a limited region of space, namely inside the capacitor with the length of plates $l\gg d$, where $d$ is the distance between the plates.
+Outside the capacitor, the field decreases to zero.
+The electron--positron pairs produced in the tunneling process inside the capacitor go to the plates.
+The electrons are localized near the positively charged plate and positrons, near the negatively charged one.

-Recall that the energy of the electron in a smooth field $V$ in classical approximation is given by \be \epsilon =V\pm \sqrt{\vec{p}^{\,\,2} +m^2}\,, \ee cf. Fig. \ref{ContinuaBoundaries} demonstrating boundaries of the upper and lower continua in the field $V<0$.
-The upper sign solution corresponds to states that originate in upper continuum, which can be occupied in attractive field for electrons, $V<-2m$ in case of a broad potential well, after the tunneling of electrons from the lower continuum.
-In the standard interpretation, see discussion in Subsect. \ref{Interpretation}, the lower sign solution corresponds to positrons after replacement $\epsilon\to -\epsilon$.
-Let us study another interpretation when the lower sign solution corresponds to electron states that originate in the lower continuum, being occupied by the electrons.
-As we show below, this interpretation might be relevant in a specific case, when $\varepsilon <0$ and $V>0$.
+Recall that the energy of the electron in a smooth field $V$ in the classical approximation is given by \be \epsilon =V\pm \sqrt{\vec{p}^{\,\,2} +m^2}\,, \ee cf. Figure \ref{ContinuaBoundaries}, demonstrating the boundaries of the upper and lower continua in the field $V<0$.
+The upper sign solution corresponds to states that originate in the upper continuum, which can be occupied in an attractive field for electrons, $V<-2m$ in the case of a broad potential well, after the tunneling of electrons from the lower continuum.
+In the standard interpretation, see the discussion in Section \ref{Interpretation}, the lower sign solution corresponds to positrons after replacement $\epsilon\to -\epsilon$.
+Let us also study another interpretation when the lower sign solution corresponds to electron states that originate in the lower continuum, being occupied by the electrons.
+As we show below, this interpretation might be relevant in a specific case, when $\varepsilon <0$ in some region and, thereby, the resulting potential $V>0$.